LPN Schools in Florida with Certification Overviews

 Those who complete the program can sit for the NCLEX-PN (National Council Licensure Examination for Licensed Practical/Vocational Nurses).
-Upon passing the test, they can obtain licensure as an LPN and seek positions in hospitals, medical clinics, private practices, nursing home facilities and related workplaces.
+Upon passing the test, they can obtain licensure as an LPN.

 Miami Dade College is an extensive college system with eight campuses and various outreach centers throughout the state.
-Serving more than 170,000 students each year, Miami Dade College offers vocational, associate's and bachelor's degree programs in over 300 areas of study.
-Its School of Nursing offers an LPN vocational certificate program.
+Miami Dade College offers vocational, associate's and bachelor's degree programs in over 300 areas of study.

 Practical Nursing Vocational Credit Certificate

 Students complete three semesters of study, during which they learn how to care for patients, interact with medical professionals, perform basic medical care procedures and maintain community wellness.
 They gain experience through traditional courses as well as clinical rotations.
-The combined lab, courses and clinical units, consisting of 1,350 hours, take one year to complete.
+The combined lab, courses and clinical units consist of 1,350 hours and take one year to complete.

 Courses explore anatomy and physiology, body structure and functions, medical terminology, patient care practices, practical nursing techniques and maternity nursing.
-Graduates receive a vocational certificate and may take the (NCLEX-PN) at a Pearson VUE center.
+Graduates receive a vocational certificate and may take the NCLEX-PN upon completion.
 They must pass the test before they can obtain their license to work as a practical nurse in Florida.